 By: Sharon Aron Baron

-I received a phone call today from someone telling me that an arrest warrant was underway if I didn’t pay my taxes from 2011.
-I picked up my cellphone and camera and recorded the call as I could tell I was going to have fun with this.
+After receiving a phone call from someone telling me that an arrest warrant was underway if I didn’t pay my taxes from 2011, I picked up my camera and recorded the call because I knew I was going to have fun with this.

-In the call, from 213-455-2087, the foreign-sounding person tells me (by name) that I owe over $4,000 in taxes.
-An arrest warrant is underway and I’ll go to jail for six months.
-I know I didn’t owe money, and this was also verified later by my accountant, Elliot Kessler C.P.A. who told me that I was the fourth person to call him today about this scam.
+In the call, from 213-455-2087, the foreign-sounding person told me (by name) that I owed over $4,000 in taxes.
+An arrest warrant was underway, and I’ll go to jail for six months.
+I know I didn’t owe money, as this was also verified later by my accountant who told me I was the fourth person to call him that day about this scam.

 On September 4, the IRS issued a strong warning for consumers to guard against sophisticated and aggressive phone scams targeting taxpayers, including recent immigrants, as reported incidents of this crime continue to rise nationwide.

-People have reported a particularly aggressive phone scam in the last several months.
-Immigrants are frequently targeted.
-Potential victims are threatened with deportation, arrest, having their utilities shut off, or having their driver’s licenses revoked.
-Callers are frequently insulting or hostile – apparently to scare their potential victims.
+People have reported a particularly aggressive phone scam in the last several months where Immigrants are targeted and potential victims are threatened with deportation, arrest, having their utilities shut off, or having their driver’s licenses revoked.
+Callers are often insulting or hostile – apparently to scare their potential victims.